orchidsoftware/orchid.software/docs/en/hig/navigation.md

 Usage recommendations:

 - Order the list according to what is most useful for the users of your app.
-Sidebars which contain a large number of dynamic items will often need to be ordered so that recently updated items are at the top of the list.
+Menu which contain a large number of dynamic items will often need to be ordered so that recently updated items are at the top of the list.

 ## Breadcrumb